jaroslawhartman/TimeZones-Alfred/README.md

 * **Keyword**: *timezone move* - move the saved cities file (timezones.txt) to a location of your choice (so you can sync it in your Dropbox or whatever you want).
 * **Keyword**: *timezone 12h*, *timezone 24h* - change format of displayed time.

+## Keyboard shortcuts

+* *Option + Enter* - remove from the list
+* *Command + Enter* - pin/unpin the city from the top of the list.
+See [release v2.3](https://github.com/jaroslawhartman/TimeZones-Alfred/releases/tag/v2.3) for the demo.

 ## Installation steps